- What is the Federal Skilled Trades Program (FSTP)?

 - Biometrics: $85

-All costs should be paid in Canadian dollars.
-Dependents who are accompanying the applicant to Canada will also need to pay fees.
-Spouses will need to pay $1325 (FSTP application and right of permanent residence fees) and children will cost $225 per child.
+All costs are in Canadian dollars.
+It should also be noted that dependents who are accompanying the principal applicant to Canada will also need to pay the permanent residence fees.
+Spouses will need to pay a total of $1,325 for the FSTP application and right of permanent residence fees.
+Children will only cost $225 each.

-Federal Skilled Trades applications are usually processed within 6 months to 1 year.
-The time to process will usually depend on the applicant’s CRS score and eligibility.
-Those with higher scores in the Express Entry pool will usually receive ITAs fairly quickly.
+Permanent residence applications acquired through the FSTP program are usually processed within 6 months to 1 year.
+The processing time will depend on the applicant’s CRS score and the thoroughness of their application.

-Canadian permanent residence applications can be denied for a variety of reasons including the following:
+Permanent residence applications in Canada can be denied for a variety of reasons including:

 - Criminality (applicants can be denied if they have been convicted of a serious crime)